Michal0607/ner-api/README.md

 # NER API

-NER API is a FastAPI application that analyzes text to detect key information such as dates, times, and PESEL numbers.
+NER API is a FastAPI application that analyzes text to detect key information such as dates, times, PESEL numbers and phone numbers.
 It leverages a machine learning model to recognize named entities such as persons, locations, and organizations, while dates, times, and PESEL numbers are detected using regular expressions.

 ## Project Structure